rrafal/dev-guide/README.md

 owner has clear view of the project.
 For example, there should be a single list of known bugs and needed featues.

-## Bugs and Features

-Keep a single list of all bugs and features.
+Make sure there is a single list of all bugs and features.
 If you need additional documentation, cross link with with docs in Google Drive.
 Write down more than might you need, especially:

 * discussion notes
 * pros and cons
 * alternative ideas
-* changes
+* changes to feature

 ## Documentation